prataprc/prataprc.github.io/_posts/2013-05-23-sudoku-in-erlang.md

 We can easily observe that,

-- Whether simple concurrency or concurrent-backtracking version, there is virtually no overhead introduced because of concurrent execution.
+- Whether parallel version or concurrent version, there is virtually no overhead introduced when utilizing multiple cores.
-- Both simple concurrency and concurrent-backtracking version can linearly scale with number of cores.
+- Both parallel version and concurrent version can linearly scale with number of cores.

-When performance of parallel execution is plotted on single-core, 2-core, and 4-core variants,
+Parallel version is plotted on single-core, 2-core, and 4-core variants,

 ![par](media/sudokucharts/par.png)

-We can observe that simple concurrency scales linearly with number of cores.
+We can observe that parallel version scales linearly with number of cores.

-When performance of concurrent algorithm, executed one after another in sequential mode, is plotted on single-core, 2-core, and 4-core variants,
+Concurrent version, when executed one after another using the same erlang process, is plotted on single-core, 2-core, and 4-core variants,

 ![conc](media/sudokucharts/conc.png)

 Shows that there is no improvement of using a concurrent version of the algorithm and neither a overhead of using it.

-Let us now apply simple concurrency and concurrent backtracking algorithm for a pathological sudoku combination and measure its performance on different core-counts.

 Performance for pathological cases ?
 ------------------------------------

+Let us apply sequential version and concurrent version of the algorithm for a pathological sudoku combination and measure its performance on different core-counts.
+A puzzle can be [pathological][sudoku-pathological] when it leads the algorithm to backrack millions or billions of time before it end up on the right path.

 I have added two puzzle files priv/long3.term and long4.term, both having a pathological case.